tomgxz/Kraken/REPORT.md

 ##### changes to /static/js/site-edit.js

-  The asynchronous function `saveContent` will be called whenever the save button is pressed in the editor, and whenever the autosave process is triggered.
-It uses the jQuery function `ajax` to send a `POST` method request to the server, on the URL `/<username>/<sitename>/save/<pagename>`, with the content `siteroot().outerHTML` - i.e. the content of the editor.
-The paramaters `error` and `success` define the functions to be called when the request is finished, based on the outcome.
-As of now, they simply write to the console.
-Testing of this using DevTools's Network Conditions functionality can be found in Appendix B.
+  The asynchronous function `saveContent` will be called whenever the save button is pressed in the editor, and the autosave process is triggered.
+It uses the jQuery function `ajax` to send a `POST` method request to the server on the URL `/<username>/<sitename>/save/<pagename>`, with the content `siteroot().outerHTML` - i.e. the content of the editor.
+Based on the outcome, the parameters `error` and `success` define the functions to be called when the request is finished.
+As of now, they write to the console.
+Testing this using DevTools's Network Conditions functionality can be found in Appendix B.

   ```js
   // sends a request to the server to save the content of the editor